 What to do in Berlin

-A colourful flea market is held in the Mauerpark every Sunday between the districts of Wedding and Prenzlauer Berg.
-It acts as a meeting place for tourists, locals, designers and students.
-As well as all manner of bric-a-brac, clothing and handicrafts, the flea market attracts musicians and a wide range of international street food.
-One of its main highlights is what could be Germany’s best karaoke party.
-In good weather, organiser Joe Hatchiban uses his speakers, mixer desk and laptop to turn the semi-circular amphitheatre in the park into a full-blown karaoke stage.
-Anyone with enough courage can show off their singing talents here – even if the focus is more on entertainment than actual musical ability.
+A colorful flea market is held in the Mauerpark every Sunday between the districts of Wedding and Prenzlauer Berg.
+Meet tourists, "Berliners" and designers.
+Have some tasty street food during your break from searching shoes, bicycles and old vinyls.
+One highlight is what could be Germany’s best karaoke party by the amphitheatre.
+Usually a crowd of curious people take a seat early before it starts.
+Anyone with enough courage can show off their singing talents here!
 From the Bernauer Straße metro station on Line U8 it’s just a few minutes’ walk to Mauerpark.

-Located right on Potsdamer Platz itself is a cheaper alternative to the Television Tower.
-Here you can enjoy almost as good a view over Berlin for around half the price.
-The fastest lift in Europe whisks you to the 24th floor of the Kollhoff Tower in just 20 seconds.
+Located right on Potsdamer Platz you find the the Panorama punkt which is a great alternative to the Television Tower.
+The fast lift whisks you to the 24th floor in just 20 seconds!
 Here you’ll find a café, an exhibition on the history of Potsdamer Platz, and a viewing platform with a breathtaking view over Berlin.
 The tower can be reached via various metro and S-Bahn lines and buses.
-Moreover: The Panoramapunkt is just a few minutes’ walk from Scandic Berlin Potsdamer Platz.
+The Panoramapunkt is just a few minutes’ walk from Scandic Berlin Potsdamer Platz.

 If you want to indulge in a cult market experience, you can either visit Markthalle Neun in Kreuzberg or Kulturbrauerei in Prenzlauer Berg – or both.